Huia, New Zealand

-Huia is a western coastal settlement in West Auckland, New Zealand and forms part of the Waitākere Ranges Regional Park.
+Huia is a coastal settlement on the Manukau Harbour, New Zealand and forms part of the Waitākere Ranges Regional Park.
 The majority of houses in Huia are located along Huia Road, which arcs around Huia Bay and heads west towards Little Huia.

 Geology and geography

 A long time ago, tectonic forces between the Pacific Plate and Australian Plate uplifted the Waitākere Ranges and subsided the Manukau Harbour.
 The Huia Creek and valley are likely a part of a fault line that formed during this event.
 After the Last Glacial Maximum when sea levels rose, the river mouths of West Auckland flooded.
 While beaches formed at the mouths of Tasman Sea rivers, the relative lack of sand in the Manukau Harbour meant that Huia, Big Muddy Creek and Little Muddy Creek became tidal mudflats.
 The Huia area is dominated by a warm lowlands pūriri forest, with a band of diverse pōhutukawa/rātā sheltered coastal fringe forest on the western shores of Huia Bay.